dankorotin/ton-tutorials/2-tests/README.md

 ## Testing the Contract Logic

 The contract you created in the previous tutorial can receive internal messages and has a `get` method returning the current value stored in its persistent storage.
-We've already tested it by sending messages and calling methods on the testnet, but this process is tedious and time-consuming.
+We've already tested it by sending messages and calling methods on testnet, but this process is tedious and time-consuming.
 Let's take a look at a much faster way of doing it.

-Add the following method below the existing `it(...`:
+Add the following method below the existing `it(...` function:

 ```typescript
 it('should increase the total', async () => {